tardate/LittleArduinoProjects/Electronics101/SMDPracticeBoards/README.md

 * larger pitch SMDs which can quite easily be soldered with traditional techniques
     * e.g. SOT/SOIC components and 0805 or even 0603 discrete components with a pitch of 0.95 or higher
-    * [SO16 SSOP16 TSSOP16 SOIC16 To DIP adapter boards](https://www.aliexpress.com/item/20-Pcs-SO16-SSOP16-TSSOP16-SOIC16-To-DIP-Adapter-PCB-Board-Converter/32436820541.html) are handy to make the components breadboard-compatible
+    * ["SO16 SSOP16 TSSOP16 SOIC16 To DIP adapter boards" (seller listing on aliexpress)](https://www.aliexpress.com/item/32436820541.html) are handy to make the components breadboard-compatible

 * small pitch SMD packages that generally require drag or reflow soldering techniques
     * e.g TSSOP/TQFP packages with a pitch of 0.80 or lower